Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-enclosure/README.md

 ### `This operation fails to be performed because of the unauthorized REST.`

 This is a known transient issue with the Huawei REST API.
-The check retries automatically up to 9 times.
+The check makes up to three attempts and forces a fresh login before the second one.
 If the error persists, verify the API credentials and session timeout settings.

 ## Credits, License